Jeffrey Johnson, Editor in Chief

 Prof. Paul M. Janicke, Faculty Coordinator

-Our report on rulings in the second quarter of 2013 is now posted.
+Our report on rulings in the third quarter of 2013 is now posted.

 Regular patstats service: